smrg-lm/sc3/docs/source/glossary.rst

    quark
       A SuperCollider extension library written in :term:`sclang`.

+   root node
-   root group
+      The root node group of a server's node tree.
-      The root group of a server's node tree.
-The id of the root node is always 1.
+      The id of the root node is always 0.
       See :class:`RootGroup<sc3.synth.node.RootGroup>`.

    sclang